ThomasHelfer/BosonStar/README.rst

 ===================================================================================

-Please cite appropiate papers when using this library
+Please cite these papers when using this library for a publication

 +----------------+-------------+
 | Matter type    | arxiv id    |